Atamasthana : The Eight Sacred Sites in Anuradhapura (අටමස්ථාන)

 Atamasthana as per Mahawamsa

 Out of these, Atamasthana ( the 8 sacred sites ) are considered the most important places that a Buddhist pilgrim must visit in Anuradhapura.
 These are the main sites in Anuradhapura that Buddha visited during his 3 visits to Sri Lanka.
-Mahavamsa, the Great Chronical of Sri Lanka, these places were mentioned by the Mahinda Thera to the King Devanampiya Tissa.
+Mahavamsa, the Great Chronicle of Sri Lanka, these places were mentioned by the Mahinda Thera to the King Devanampiya Tissa.
 After the dedication to the Sangha of the Mahamegha Garden the Maha Thera marked out the eight following spots for the information of the King (Mahavamsa, chapter XV, paras 28- 176).

 These were :